vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

 Adding photo clubs (or museums) to get to `Level 1` requires providing a name, location and a few optional URLs.
-This enables the app to list the items on the `Organizations` screen and display them using location markers on the maps.
+This enables the app to list the items on the `Maps` screen and display them using location markers on the maps.

 `Level 1` data is technically stored in a _single_ `root.level1.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level1.json)